beberlei/context/README.md

 The Interactor from EBI-Pattern is a context that manages a use-case and the data objects are "casted into" roles containing behavior.
 This can be done through aggregation.

+## Command Pattern

+The context library implements a command-pattern.
+That means that we build command object or methods that implement full use-cases.
+For all use-cases that manipulate data this means you have to wrap them in methods.

+In cases where you only need to display data from the persistence layer and no logic happens wrapping the code in an additional layer is not necessary.

-## Simple Example: Symfony View Resource Request
+## Simple Example: Symfony View Request (No Context needed)

 In this example a domain object is fetched using a service from a locator and then rendered as HTML page.
 Error handling is implemented in terms of the framework.